SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/TimeSpan/getDay.md

 so.topic: reference
 ---

+# TimeSpan.getDay()

 This function will return the day field of the timespan as an integer.